matias-kovero/AWiB/README.md

 ## AWiB Workshop
 Our task is to create an chatbot that allows the user to tell his updated company information by anwsering questions the bot asks.
-After that we send the infromation from the bot to our RPA.
+After that we send the infromation from the bot to our RPA (Robotic Process Automation).
 Our RPA then fetches correct information of the company from YTJ.fi and show the user if the information is valid from the bot.

 #### Content
 - [Assistant](#assistant)
 - [Connecting Chatbot to BAW](#connecting-chatbot-to-baw)